 If your rental has its own "private" beach, your dog can run leash-free on that beach, as well as swim.
 Just be careful to keep your dog within the grounds of the property you rented---there are often no fences.
-There's a leash-free section of the Monte Rio Beach.
-Information about off-the-beaten-track "leash free beaches" will be made available to our paid guests through our mobile App.
+There's also a leash-free section of the Monte Rio Beach.

 There are a number of coastal beaches where dogs are permitted.
 Although they may technically require leashes, you in fact are likely to see dogs leash-free.
 The one exception is Goat Rock.
 The harbor seals have their seasonal nursery here and dogs are strictly prohibited within a designated area close to the nursery and must be on leash outside that area to protect the seals.
 Sonoma County ocean beaches that allow dogs (all between Jenner and Bodega), dowload map:

 - Marshall Gulch*